It probably comes as no surprise that there is truth to the saying "you are what you eat."

 Collagen is a protein, the most abundant protein in the entire body (making up about 25% to 35% of the body’s entire protein content).
-It makes up ligaments, tendons, skin, and muscles.
-It helps give structure to skin, which is why it’s so important for that organ.
-Think of it as a major building block that helps the body function in different ways, like helping blood clots and strengthening bones.
+It makes up our joints, bones, tendons, and muscles.
+It also gives structure to hair, skin, and nails, which is why it’s so often promoted by the beauty industry as one of the very best ingredients in products like moisturizers, serums, powders, drinks, and hair products.
+You can also think of it as a major building block that can make the body function in different ways, like helping clot blood after an injury and strengthening bones.

-Our bodies produce collagen on their own, but the amount of collagen begins to slowly deteriorate once we pass the age of 30 or so (likely even sooner).
-This means our skin begins to lose collagen.
+Our bodies produce this collagen protein on their own, but the rate of collagen production begins to slowly deteriorate once we pass the age of 30 or so (likely even sooner).
+This means our skin begins to lose collagen naturally.
 If we didn’t have any collagen in our skin, it would sag and develop wrinkles – which is what precisely happens as we age because of this gradual loss of collagen from our bodies.

 The collagen protein is composed of a triple helix, consisting of two identical chains and a single chain with a slightly different chemical composition.
-Fibroblasts, a type of biological cell, are the most common cells that create collagen in the body.
+Fibroblasts, a type of biological cell, are the most common cells our body is using to create collagen.
 They are important in the role of wound healing.
-Gelatin, which vegans avoid eating as you already know, is actually hydrolyzed collagen used for various reasons in the food industry.
-Collagen also has abundant uses in the medical field to help treat issues relating to the bones and skin.
+Gelatin, which vegans avoid eating, is actually hydrolyzed animal collagen used for various reasons in the food industry.
+Collagen also has abundant uses in the medical field to help treat issues related to the bones, joints, and skin.

 There are at least 16 types of collagen, but types I, II, and III make up between 80% to 90% of the body’s total collagen content.
-Type I can be found in the skin, bones, tendons, and organs.
+Type I can be found in the skin, nails, bones, tendons, and organs.
 Type II, on the other hand, forms cartilage.
-Other types can be found in hair and placenta.
-All have at least one triple helix.
-Collagen can be hydrolyzed into peptides so that it is better absorbed by the body when used as a supplement to help treat joint, bone, and skin health.
+Other types can be found in the hair and placenta.
+All of these have at least one triple helix.
+Collagen can be hydrolyzed into peptides so that it is better absorbed by the body when using as a supplement to help treat joint, bone, and skin health.

 How Is Collagen Made In The Body?